 John Buckley - executive director

-Meg joined the CSERC staff in June of this year.
-A native of California, Meg has spent the last several years in the Rocky Mountains conducting aquatic and fisheries research with the USGS and USFS.
+Megan joined CSERC in June of 2016.
+A native of California, Megan spent several years in the Rocky Mountains conducting aquatic and fisheries research with the USGS and USFS.
 Her professional experience has focused on fish, amphibians and macroinvertebrates in river, stream and wetland ecosystems.
-Meg also has experience in data analysis, GIS applications and authoring peer-reviewed publications.
 She received both her M.S. and B.S. degrees in Biological Sciences from California State University, Chico.
-She comes to CSERC to assist with water and fisheries issues in the region.
-Meg enjoys hiking, backpacking and trail running with her dogs.
+At CSERC, she leads the water quality monitoring program, and assists with water and fisheries issues in the region.
+Megan enjoys hiking with her son, nerding out in nature, and trail running with her dogs.

-Moving to California over 15 years ago after falling in love with the diversity of west coast landscapes, Julia hails from Maryland originally.
+Moving to California over 20 years ago after falling in love with the diversity of west coast landscapes, Julia hails from Maryland originally.
 She's worked at CSERC since 2008, leading meadow surveys, volunteer projects, web design, grant applications, and more.
 In her time previous to CSERC she has been a trail worker, a botany surveyor, studied outdoor recreation and leadership through NOLS, and earned a B.A. in environmental geography.
-Free time fun includes lots of disc golf, hiking, backpacking, skiing, and seeing live music.
+Free time fun includes time with her kid, disc golf, hiking, backpacking, skiing, and seeing live music.

 Heather Campbell - website translator

-Over ten years with CSERC, Heather has led field monitoring and was a key designer of the Center’s website.
-At this time, she has returned to Humboldt State to pursue her Masters Degree, but she continues to assist with the website and to be CSERC’s translator for providing all web articles in Spanish.
+Over 10 years with CSERC, Heather has led field monitoring and has been a key designer of the Center’s website.
+At this time, she works remotely from the North Coast of California — assisting with the website and serving as CSERC’s translator for providing web articles in Spanish.